Saab 37 Viggen: Avionics

 Initially, only a single reconnaissance (S) variant was considered, but fitting cameras as well as a radar proved to be impossible.
 The SH 37 maritime strike and reconnaissance variant was very similar to the AJ 37 and differed mainly in a maritime-optimized PS 371/A radar with longer range, a cockpit air-data camera and tape recorder for mission analysis.
 "Red Baron" and a SKa 24D 600 mm LOROP camera pods were usually carried on the fuselage pylons.
 The centreline fuel tank was converted for a short period of time to a camera pod with two Recon/Optical CA-200 1676 mm cameras.
 In addition to the reconnaissance equipment, the SH 37 could also use all weapons for the AJ 37.
 For the photographic SF version, the radar in the nose was omitted in favour of four SKa 24C 120 mm and two SKa 31 570 mm photographic cameras as well as one 57 mm VKa 702 Infrared linescan camera and air-data camera; all of which were integrated with and controlled by the aircraft's central computer.
 Additional equipment, such as more camera pods, fuel tanks, ECM pods, and self-defense air-to-air missiles could also be carried upon the fuselage pylons.

 The fighter-interceptor version of the Viggen, the JA 37, featured various avionics changes, including the extensive use of digital electronics alongside mechanical technology.
-In 1985, the "fighter link" went into service, permitting encrypted data communication between four fighters; this enabled one fighter to "paint" an airborne enemy with guidance radar for the Skyflash missiles of the three other fighters in a group while they had their search and guidance radar switched off.
+In 1985, the "fighter link" entered service, permitting encrypted data communication between up to four fighters; this enabled one fighter to "paint" an airborne enemy with guidance radar for the Skyflash missiles of the three other fighters in a group while they had their own search and guidance radars switched off.
 This system was operational ten years before any other country's.
 The autopilot was also slaved to the radar control to obtain better precision firing the cannon.
 Once in service, the Viggen's software was regularly updated every 18 months.
 In 1983, the mean time between failures (MTBF) was reported as 100 hours, a very high reliability level for the generation of avionics systems involved.